aliciachimeno/multi-agent-architecture-chatbot/README.md

  **Use Case:**
 Guide new entrepreneurs through the process of starting a business using official documents and procedures from trusted sources (RAG + agents).

-Built with Databricks Mosaic AI, LangChain, MLflow, and open-source LLMs.
+Built with Databricks Mosaic AI, LangChain, MLflow, and LLMs (Llama and Claude)
 ## PREREQUISITES:

 Access to a Databricks workspace.
 Databricks features: Mosaic AI,